 We’re big believers that the interaction method and the interface between developers and their platforms should primarily be code-based.
 To drive adoption, it simply makes sense to meet developers “where they are”.
 We also believe developers don’t want to learn the “quirky YAML format” your organization has come up with and instead want to use reusable industry standards.
 This is why we developed Score, which has since been adopted by hundreds of teams.

 Score is a way for developers to express what their workload depends on in a generalized way.
-If you look at the Score file below, you can see the dependency on a resource DB of Postgres (not a specific RDS DB, for instance, just in general a Postgres).
+If you look at the Score file below, you can see the dependency on a resource DB of type Postgres (not a specific RDS DB, for instance, just a general Postgres).
 You need exactly one Score file per workload repo.
 It replaces all other config formats and works across all environments.

 This is the exact same procedure whether you’re deploying to dev, launching a new service or environment, or making your way to production.
 It’s a single file, just with varying context.